Ralph Nader: Newspapers

+Following the closure of The Winsted Journal in 2017, Nader provided the first funds for The Winsted Phoenix in 2018 and then pulled backing.
+The newspaper folded in 2021.
+A year later, Nader announced he was financially backing the creation of another newspaper in his hometown called the Winsted Citizen and provided $15,000 for the first monthly issue printed February 2023.

+A month later it was reported Nader failed to provide funding as initially promised for the paper's second edition.
+He had agreed to cover 75% of the cost, with the newspaper covering the rest.
+However, the money had not been delivered by the time of the second edition's printing.
+Instead, at that time Nader offered to give a $8,000 loan, which the newspaper declined to accept.

-In 2022, Nader founded the Capitol Hill Citizen and the Winsted Citizen.
+In April 2022, Nader founded the print newspaper Capitol Hill Citizen.
+According to Politico, the publication's coverage centers on issues important to Nader, such as the growth of corporate influence on the federal government, corruption among lawmakers and the follies and failures of the mainstream political media.

 Personal life

 Nader, whose family was Antiochian Greek Orthodox Christian, recalled that during his childhood his family had been "embraced" by a Methodist church where he attended Sunday school.
 In addition to English, Nader also speaks Spanish, Russian, Portuguese, Chinese, and conversational Arabic.

 Nader defines his ideology not as left-wing or right-wing but as a "moral empiricist".
 He has lived in Washington D.C. since the 1960s, but is domiciled in Connecticut, where he is registered to vote.
+Nader has expressed admiration for Robert La Follette, Eugene Debs, and Edmund Burke.

 His siblings are Laura (a professor of social and cultural anthropology at U.C.
 Berkeley), Claire, and late brother Shafeek.
 After his older brother Shafeek died of prostate cancer in 1986, Nader developed Bell's palsy, which paralyzed the left side of his mouth for several months.
-He commented on his partial facial paralysis to audiences during this time with the quip that "at least my opponents can't say I'm talking out of both sides of my mouth."
+He commented on his partial facial paralysis to audiences during this time with the quip that "at least my opponents can't say I'm talking out of both sides of my mouth".
 Nader's grandniece Samya Stumo was among the 157 people killed in the crash of Ethiopian Airlines Flight 302 in March 2019.

 Nader is a lifelong fan of the New York Yankees.